Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 In hardship, the tyrannical masculine imposes draconian rule and suffocating structure that crushes creativity and color.
 Upheaval and poverty signal its ineptitude.
 There are plenty of examples of incompetent hypermasculine societies in the Middle East.

-In decadence, the entropic feminine vilifies order and merit.
-It weaponizes an ethic of care into a disease of chaos with its nonsensical egalitarianism.
-There are examples of feminine entropy all over the West, and it’s precisely why rightwing immune responses are occurring.
+In decadence, the chaotic feminine vilifies order and merit.
+It weaponizes an ethic of care into a disease of entropy with its nonsensical egalitarianism.
+There are examples of feminine chaos all over the West, and it’s precisely why rightwing immune responses are occurring.

-Both are signs of ecological imbalance and are a manifestation of what I call hypermoralization.
+Both are signs of ecological imbalance and are a manifestation of what Biofoundationalism identifies as hypermoralization.

 Domestication delivers a civilized society.
 When a population becomes too domesticated, it grows supine and feckless.
-It stops being able to stand up for itself.
-It’s consumed by care/harm morality to the point all that matters is the harm reduction of those besides itself.
-It sanctimoniously lectures you while it decays from within.
-Some refer to this as the Longhouse.
+It stops being able to stand up for itself, consumed by care/harm morality to the point that all that matters is the harm reduction of those besides itself.
+It sanctimoniously lectures you while it rots from within.

-Masculine/Feminine dyad balance is salutary, when she overwhelms it becomes corrosive and slowly undoes the very domestication and safety that allowed feminism to exist in the first place; she ends up marginalizing herself through excess and the results of her own chaos.
-When volatility and conflict reemerge — and they will reemerge — the masculine becomes ascendent again.
-The masculine baselayer is always there; it’s less visible when times are good, it’s revealed when times grow tough.
-“Hard times, strong men, good times, weak men…”
+Masculine/Feminine symmetry is healthy, but when she overwhelms, it becomes destabilizing and slowly undoes the very domestication and safety that allowed feminism to exist in the first place; she ends up marginalizing herself through the results of her own chaos.
+When volatility and conflict reemerge — and they will reemerge — the masculine becomes ascendant again.
+The masculine baselayer is always there; it’s less visible when times are good, but revealed when times grow tough.

 As with all things, balance is good.
 A natural dyad is in an unhealthy dislocation when one element consumes the other.